47.6 F

 “Madam Chair, I’m not going to meet with the ACLU,” Reeves said.

-He added that any constitutional issue with the legislation would have been addressed in the Senate.
-The Senate Education and Health Committee and the full Senate unanimously passed Reeves’ bill.
+He added that any constitutional issue with the would have been addressed in the Senate.
+The Senate Education and Committee and the full Senate unanimously passed Reeves’ bill.
 He also pointed out that the House Education subcommittee’s attorney found no issues.

 “It’s the first I’ve heard of the ACLU saying anything about this bill,” Reeves said, adding that there is no intent in the bill to subject students to any religious ideology.